llimllib/obsidian-archive/blog/2025/07/A pretty decent retry, and not a library.md

 ## postscript

-- Kartik Agaram points to [this excellent post](https://akkartik.name/post/four-repos) about four repositories he's created and uses, that he calls "template repositories", similar to the "toolbox" idea
+- Kartik Agaram [points to](https://merveilles.town/@akkartik/114880743779511619) [this excellent post](https://akkartik.name/post/four-repos) about four repositories he's created and uses, that he calls "template repositories", similar to the "toolbox" idea
+- Konrad Hinsen [links](https://scholar.social/@khinsen/114891340725097727) this [preprint article](https://osf.io/preprints/metaarxiv/nt96q_v1) about what it means to establish trust in scientific code.
+I like this:

+> The evolution of software in such a universe is very different from what we see today.
+There is no official repository, no development timeline, no releases.
+There is only a network of many variants of some code, connected by forking relations.
+Centralized maintenance as we know it today does not exist.
+Instead, the community of scientists using the code improves it in small steps, with each team taking over improvements from other forks if they consider them advantageous.
+Improvement thus happens by small-step evolution rather than by large-scale design.
+While this may look strange toanyone used to today’s software development practices, it is very similar to how scientific models and theories have evolved in the pre-digital era